 What is considered a good ROI ratio?

 Financially speaking, ROI is the ratio of net revenue versus cost.
 An easy way to simplify your ROI is by calculating the ratio.
-This is done by subtracting the cost of a campaign from its net profit, then dividing that number by the original campaign cost.
-In a formula that would be:
+This ROI formula is done by subtracting the cost of a campaign from its net profit, then dividing that number by the original campaign cost.
+In an ROI formula that would be:

 ROI = (Incremental Profit – Campaign Cost) / Campaign Cost

-So with that said, what is a good ratio?
-5:1 at the very least.
+So with that said, what is a good ratio once you do your ROI calculation?
+5:1 at the very least positive ROI you would want.
 If it helps you can look at this in dollars.
 For every $1 spent on marketing, you earn $5 in sales.
-In other words, most successful businesses spend no more than 20% of their revenue on marketing.
+In other words, most successful businesses spend no more than 20% of their revenue on marketing so they have a positive return.
 10:1 is the benchmark for an extraordinary company.